thegedge/personal-site/_posts/dev/2012-09-30-announcing-opgraph.md

 title: Announcing OpGraph
 category: dev
 tags: [java, opgraph]
+description: >-
+  Announcement for a project to construct complex operations from simpler ones using a node-based approach.
+A node is a small operation with inputs and outputs.
+You can link the outputs of one node to the inputs of another in a GUI.
 ---

 This is an announcement of a new project I'm proud to release: **OpGraph**.
 Check out my portfolio